What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • spores are white, up to 6 microns in size, have the shape of a wide ellipse;

-These fruits are:
+These fruits are characterized by:

 • brown spores, up to 12 microns in size;